-The main concern of this paper from a political economy perspective was to examine the nature of stakeholders' engagement with the CAADP process, given the already impressive growth performance of the agricultural sector in Malawi.
+The main concern of this paper from a political economy perspective is to examine the nature of stakeholders' engagement with the CAADP process, given the already impressive growth performance of the agricultural sector in Malawi.
 The underlying goal was to understand their interests in engaging with the process, the nature of incentives driving them, the strategies employed to advance, promote and defend their interests and the implications thereof on the attainment of the ideals of the CAADP process.
-This, in turn, went long way to shed light on whether or not there is any value addition to the country's agricultural policy processes as a result of engaging in the CAADP process.
+This, in turn, shed a great deal of light on whether or not there is any value addition to the country's agricultural policy processes as a result of engaging in the CAADP process.
 Taken together, these exercises helped to identify and understand the political, economic and social processes that promote or block pro-poor change as well as the role of institutions, power and the underlying context for policy processes.
-This is credited to the power of political economy analysis which provides a clear understanding of the political and economic processes at work in a given context, and how they influence institutional capacity and policy choices (Synder, 2005 and Scoones, 2005).
+This is a credit to the power of political economy analysis, which provides a clear understanding of the political and economic processes at work in a given context and how they influence institutional capacity and policy choices (Scoones 2005; Synder 2005).

-The CAADP process is quite ideal to be subjected to the political economy enquiry because of its double faced nature.
+The CAADP process is an ideal subject for political economy enquiry because of its double faced nature.
 It is perceived as being simultaneously homegrown and externally driven.
-It is homegrown because it was endorsed by the Heads of State and Government (HSG) and affirms the leadership role of national governments in driving the CAADP implementation process.
-It is externally driven because donors have seized it as a benchmark against which to hold African governments accountable for their publicly articulated commitments to the agriculture sector, and regional economic bodies have been empowered to facilitate, and technically backstop the CAADP process in their respective member states (Zimmerman, et al., 2009 and Benin, et al., 2010).
+It is homegrown because it was endorsed by HSG and affirms the leadership role of national governments in driving the CAADP implementation process.
+It is externally driven because donors have seized it as a benchmark against which to hold African governments accountable for their publicly articulated commitments to the agriculture sector, and regional economic bodies have been empowered to facilitate and technically backstop the CAADP process in their respective member states (Benin et al. 2010; Zimmerman et al. 2009).